Lukeeeeee/CE7454-Project-Fall2018-NTU/README.md

 ### Setup

 1. Clone this repo into your local PC
-2. Download carvana-image-masking-challenge dataset into `/dataset` ([kaggle API](https://github.com/Kaggle/kaggle-api) is recommended)
+2. Prepare your dataset carvana-image-masking-challenge into `/dataset` ([kaggle API](https://github.com/Kaggle/kaggle-api) is recommended)
   - a. `pip install kaggle`
   - b.
 Add API credentials
   From https://www.kaggle.com/<username>/account -> select 'Create API Token' -> Place this file in the location `~/.kaggle/kaggle.json` ->